 As you can vary both the direction, height, distance, and strength of the pass, this really tests each player’s first touch and technique.

 At the end of training it’s always fun to have a little game or competition and practice what the players have been learning and working on during the session.

 For this drill, set up a short but wide pitch with large goals to either end and four players on either side but no goalkeeper between the sticks.

 The aim of the game is for each team to score as many goals as possible from their own half and set themselves up for a shooting opportunity with their first touch.

 As players close them down and try to block shots, the players need to control and take the ball into space with their first touch and work an opening before unleashing a shot.

-Having a great first touch is invaluable when it comes to soccer due to the time and space it wins you on the pitch.
+Having a great first touch is one of the most valuable soccer skills due to the time and space it wins you on the pitch.